Connect with others who understand.

 Written by Maureen McNulty

-The cause of amyloidosis is not well understood.
-People with this rare condition have abnormal proteins, known as amyloids, that build up in different organs, leading to a variety of symptoms.
-Many types of proteins can contribute to amyloidosis, leading to several types of the disease.
+The exact causes of amyloidosis are not well understood.
+This rare condition occurs when abnormal proteins, called amyloids, build up in different organs, leading to a variety of symptoms.
+Several types of proteins can contribute to amyloidosis, resulting in different forms of the disease.
 Both genetic and environmental risk factors can play a role in the development of amyloidosis.

 How Proteins Become Amyloids

-Every cell in the body contains proteins, each of which has a different role in helping the cell grow, divide, or function.
+Every cell in the body contains proteins that play vital roles in cell growth, division, and overall function.
 The cell is constantly making new proteins by creating long chains of amino acids that are then folded into a specific three-dimensional shape.

-There are several types of amyloidosis, and each is caused by a different abnormally folded protein.
+There are several types of amyloidosis, and each is caused by a different misfolded protein.

-• AA amyloidosis occurs when inflammation in the body causes overproduction of the serum amyloid A (SAA) protein.
+• AA amyloidosis occurs when chronic (ongoing) inflammation in the body causes overproduction of the serum amyloid A (SAA) protein.

-• Hereditary, or familial amyloidosis, is caused by genetic mutations that lead to various abnormal proteins.
+• Hereditary (familial) amyloidosis is caused by genetic mutations (variations) that result in the production of abnormal proteins.

-• Wild-type ATTR amyloidosis forms when normal transthyretin (TTR) protein becomes misfolded, although it is not clear why this happens.
+• Wild-type amyloidosis forms when normally functioning transthyretin (TTR) protein becomes misfolded, although it is not clear why this happens.

-• Dialysis-related amyloidosis occurs when the kidneys are damaged and can’t filter out abnormal beta-2 microglobulin proteins.
+• Dialysis-related amyloidosis occurs when the kidneys are damaged and can’t filter out abnormal beta-2 microglobulin proteins, leading to their accumulation.

 Risk Factors for Amyloidosis